 I am divorced with two adult stepchildren, Ryan and Hayley, and my biological son, Ross, born in 1994.
 I have three young grandsons: Callum, Bradley and Luke.

-I opted to take voluntary retrenchment from The Mercury to explore the cyber realm.
+I opted to take voluntary retrenchment from The Mercury at the close of 2016 to explore the cyber realm.
 I wanted a fresh challenge.
 A new beginning.

 And here I am.
 Come fly with me…